Course Description

 Knowledge:

-- Understand and use terminology common to the welding trade as defined by the American Welding Society (AWS).
+- Define and use foundational terminology common to the welding trade as defined by the American Welding Society (AWS).

 Application: